Streaming Video Analytics with Mux Data

 Mux provides a detailed frontend analytics service for your streaming videos: Mux Data.

 Some quick setup on your frontend is required before analytics data will be available.
-This page details how to send analytics to Mux Data using our <VideoPlayer/> component for React, Vue, Svelte, and Astro (which is just a thin wrapper around mux-player).
+This page details how to send analytics to Mux Data using our <VideoPlayer/> component for React, Vue, and Svelte.
+Our component is just a thin wrapper around mux-player, making it easier to use with our Content Delivery API output while still using largely the same parameters as the original.

 What is Mux Data and how is it different from the DatoCMS Project Usages screen?